openupthecloud/cloud-native-academy/docs/aws-the-fundamentals.md

 ## What is AWS?

+* What is a Cloud Provider and why would you use one?
+* Why AWS?
 * [Where (And How?) to start learning AWS as a beginner](https://www.thedevcoach.co.uk/start-learning-aws-beginner/)

 ## Getting Started on AWS